immutable/imx-core-sdk/examples/README.md

 yarn get-metadata-refresh-errors
 ```

-## Add Metadata Schema To Collection
+## Add metadata schema to collection

 Update [addMetadataSchemaToCollection.ts](./addMetadataSchemaToCollection.ts#L10) with your metadata schema details then run